Emergent Coding

 Component Studio

-Studio is a custom IDE used to express the features of a project, manage the project construction process, and deliver a project binary result.
+Emergent Studio is a custom IDE used to express the features of a project, manage the project construction process, and return the resulting project binary.
+With Studio, a developer can construct software from parts sourced from the catalogue and also construct their own Component Agent and list its corresponding component in the catalogue.

 Component Agents